Figuring out how to save energy at home is a wonderful way to save money and take care of the planet.

 The January Money Diet is an excellent time to experiment with some new energy-saving strategies.
 Here in the Northern hemisphere many of us are facing larger-than-normal energy bills due to colder-than-normal temperatures.

-To our friends in the Southern hemisphere who are in the middle of summer and facing cooling challenges, you might enjoy this article from Greatist with “23 Tricks to Survive Hot Summer Nights (Without AC.)”
+To our friends in the Southern hemisphere who are in the middle of summer and facing cooling challenges, you might enjoy this article with Spring and Summer Energy Saving Tips.

 These are some wintertime energy-saving ideas for you to consider:

 Drafts increase home energy use 5 to 30%, according to the U.S. Department of Energy, with 11% of a home’s heat loss occurring through poorly-sealed doors and windows.